Effective Date: June 1, 2023

 Notice regarding “Do Not Track”: Certain web browsers and other programs may be used to signal your preferences about the collection of information about your online activities.
 Our Sites do not currently respond to such signals.

 Other Information About Managing Cookies.
 The Digital Advertising Alliance maintains a Website where consumers can opt out from receiving interest-based advertising from some or all of the network advertising companies participating in the program (www.AboutAds.info/choices/).
 This opt-out applies only to the Digital Advertising Alliance network and will not affect the delivery of ads outside that network.
+Please note this opt-out mechanism is device specific.
+If you wish to opt-out from having interest-based information collected by participating entities across all devices, you need to visit the opt-out page from each device.

 Most internet browsers allow you to change your browser settings to notify you when you receive a cookie, which lets you choose whether or not to accept it, or to automatically refuse all cookies.
 Please note that our Sites rely on the use of some cookies and refusing all cookies may result in the loss of functionality.